Open-Attestation/documentation-website/website/docs/developer-section/quickstart/create-verifiable-document-issuer.md

 > You can checkout the [demo repo](https://github.com/Open-Attestation/demo-verifiable-document-issuer) for a compositing of multiple contexts technique.
 Otherwise you should look into other state management tools, once your application scales up.

-Congrats on this simple demo of using Metamask to deploy a Document Store!
+Congrats on this simple demo of using MetaMask to deploy a Document Store!

 ---

 ### Full verifiable document issuer flow

-Now we can move on to creating a basic full flow from connecting your metamask wallet to creating your own custom document.
+Now we can move on to creating a basic full flow from connecting your MetaMask wallet to creating your own custom document.

 We'll be doing up a simple wizard UI to display on screen.
 As transaction times on the Ethereum network are **typically much longer than people are used to, visual feedback is very important**.